With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreNorthern Virginia Family Service Multicultural Center is a mental health clinic in Falls Church, VA, located at 6400 Arlington Boulevard, Suite 110, 22042 zip code area.
 Northern Virginia Family Service Multicultural Center provides outpatient treatment.
-Northern Virginia Family Service Multicultural Center offers cognitive behavioral therapy, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Northern Virginia Family Service Multicultural Center offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
 Northern Virginia Family Service Multicultural Center also supports people with trauma.
 Additional services offered at Northern Virginia Family Service Multicultural Center include case management and intensive case management.

 Learn MoreCenter For Discovery Mclean is a mental health treatment clinic in Mclean, Virginia, located at 5949 Oakdale Road, in the 22101 zip code.
 Center For Discovery Mclean provides residential treatment.
-Center For Discovery Mclean provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to adults and young adults.
+Center For Discovery Mclean provides psychotropic medication, individual psychotherapy and couples/family therapy to young adults and adults.
 Center For Discovery Mclean also supports patients with eating disorders.
-Additional services provided by Center For Discovery Mclean consist of housing services, family psychoeducation and case management.
+Additional services provided by Center For Discovery Mclean consist of diet and exercise counseling, case management and housing services.

 Learn MoreNorthern Virginia Mental Health Institute is one of mental health facilities in Falls Church, Virginia, located at 3302 Gallows Road, 22042 zip code.
 Northern Virginia Mental Health Institute provides hospital inpatient treatment.
-Northern Virginia Mental Health Institute provides dialectical behavior therapy, behavior modification and individual psychotherapy to young adults and adults.
+Northern Virginia Mental Health Institute provides group therapy, dialectical behavior therapy and psychotropic medication to young adults and adults.
 Northern Virginia Mental Health Institute also supports people with serious mental illness.
-Additional services provided at Northern Virginia Mental Health Institute include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and family psychoeducation.
+Additional services provided at Northern Virginia Mental Health Institute include diet and exercise counseling, mentoring/peer support/consumer-run services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.